rhyizm/louie/README.md

 louie --process-tasks --task-folder ./alternate-tasks
 ```

-When this flag is set, Louie loads tasks either from the folder declared in `louie.config.mjs` or from the folder passed to `--task-folder`.
+When this flag is set, Louie loads tasks from the folder declared in `louie.config.mjs`, from `./tasks` when the config file is absent, or from the folder passed to `--task-folder`.
 Any prompt passed alongside `--process-tasks` is ignored, and Louie prints a warning to remind you.

 Task files are discovered with natural filename sorting.
 Files ending in `.log` or `.tmp` are ignored, empty files are skipped with a warning, and each successful run writes a `.tmp` file that is later finalized as `<task-name>.log`.
 If a `.log` already exists for a task, Louie skips the task to avoid rerunning completed work.